Botffy/XPLanG/README.md

 ## Download

-Download the latest build from our [meager homepage](http://users.itk.ppke.hu/~sciar/XPLanG/downloads/).
+The latest release is available here on [Github](https://github.com/Botffy/XPLanG/releases), while the latest build can be downloaded from the [homepage](http://users.itk.ppke.hu/~sciar/XPLanG/downloads/).

 ## Command line